gadget78/xahl-node/README.md

 - `ALWAYS_ASK` - "true" true setting will force asking of questions, false will only ask questions if value is not set (in .vars or .env file) useful for re-generate files/setting
 - `INSTALL_UPDATES` - "true" this setting can be used to turn off the checking/installing of linux updates, and default install packages
-- `VARVAL_CHAIN_NAME` - "mainnet" this is the main "mode" of setup, either mainnet, or testnet
+- `VARVAL_CHAIN_NAME` - "mainnet" this is the main "mode" of setup, can be either mainnet, or testnet
 - `INSTALL_UFW` - "true" chose to install or not (in environments that do not have UFW installed in as standard)
 - `INSTALL_CERTBOT_SSL` - "true" VERY useful if you need SSL to be handled upstream, like Nginx Proxy Manager for example.
 - `INSTALL_LANDINGPAGE` - "true" so you can switch off the landing page generation, if you have editing default one.
 - `INSTALL_TOML` - "true" so you can switch of .toml file generation, if you have manually edited it
+- `RECREATE_NGINX_FILES` - "true" this will recreate the nginx files, updating and fixing any issues
+- `RECREATE_XAHAU_FILES` - "true" this will recreate all xahau files (xahaud.cfg, and validators-xahau.txt files), updating and fixing issues

 #### .env file